apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 ```

-> Warning: This only solves the problem for leaf packages that are using the Swift package manager
+> Warning: The configuration file option only solves the problem for leaf packages that are using the Swift package manager
 plugin since there you can point the package manager to the right binary.
-If your package is **NOT** a
-leaf package and should build with Xcode, we advise not to adopt the plugin yet!
+The environment variable
+does solve the problem for transitive packages as well; however, it requires your users to set
+the variable now.
+In general we advise against adopting the plugin as a non-leaf package!